Download This Sample

 Table of Contents

 Iambic Pentameter describes the construction of a line of poetry with five sets of unstressed syllables followed by stressed syllables.
-To understand what this means, let’s break down what happens in a line of poetry.
-When we read poetry, a group of two or three syllables is called a foot.
-Words have stressed and destressed syllables, depending on how we write and say them.
-Think of this as parts of the words you emphasize and the parts you do not.
+To understand what this means, let’s break down what happens in a string of poetry.
+When we read poetry, a group of two or three syllables is called a poetic foot.
+Words have stressed and distressed syllables, depending on how we write and say them.
+Think of this as parts of the words you emphasize and those you do not.

-Shakespeare is renown for his use of iambic pentameter.
+Shakespeare is renowned for his use of iambic pentameter.
 He uses it in his plays and his poetry.
-Often, iambic pentameter can be used to give indications of class differences in renaissance plays and works.
-In Shakespeare’s work, upper class characters speak in iambic pentameter and are juxtaposed by the lower class language.
+Often, iambic pentameter can give indications of class differences in renaissance plays and works.
+In Shakespeare’s work, upper-class characters speak in iambic pentameter and are juxtaposed by the lower class language.
 Iambic pentameter was heavily used during the Renaissance in England.
-Poets like John Donne used iambic pentameter in his poetry.
-Chaucer, during earlier and medieval periods, also used iambic pentameter in his Canterbury Tales.
+Poets like John Donne used iambic pentameter in their poetry.
+During earlier and medieval periods, Chaucer also used iambic pentameter in his Canterbury Tales.